 Located on Lake Ontario and the scenic 1000 Islands region, Association Island (accessible by bridge) has an interesting history as a corporate retreat for GE, a YMCA center and an Olympic sailing center.
 The entire 65-acre island is a campground, with over 300 full hook up RV sites (50-amp electric).
 Enjoy the beautiful marina with its own boat launch, on-site fishing, kayaks and pedal boats.
-Take advantage of the pool; pickleball, basketball and shuffleboard courts; Gagaball pit; and a clubhouse with a toddler playroom, laundry and bathhouse facilities.
+Take advantage of the pool; basketball and shuffleboard courts; Gagaball pit; and a clubhouse with a toddler playroom, laundry and bathhouse facilities.
 The activities center and conference center are ideal for special events, including weddings.
 The sunset lakefront RV sites are our most popular.
 Families love the two-bedroom lakefront cottages.
 This is a gated campground; call in advance for a late arrival.
 Pool: Memorial Weekend - Labor Day Weekend.
-Max pull thru: 90 feet.
-Your hosts: the Shim family.
+Max pull thru: 75 feet.

 Association Island has a deep history, initially as a corporate retreat for the National Electric Lamp Association (hence the island's name) in the early 1900's.
 NELA was secretly part-owned by General Electric.
 GE continued to bring top management and customers to Association Island for casual retreats until 1959, when GE donated the island to the YMCA as a recreational camp until the 1970's.